rstrahan/aws-lambda-vertica-loader/README.md

 You can then review each log stream, and see events where your function simply buffered a file, or where it performed a load.

+## DynamoDB tables

+All data used to manage the lifecycle of data loads is stored in DynamoDB, and the setup script automatically provisions the following tables:

+* LambdaVerticaBatchLoadConfig - Stores the configuration of how files in an S3 input prefix should be loaded into Vertica.
+* LambdaVerticaBatches - Stores the list of all historical and open batches that have been created.
+There will always be one open batch, and may be multiple closed batches per S3 input prefix from LambdaVerticaBatchLoadConfig.
+* LambdaVerticaProcessedFiles - Stores the list of all files entered into a batch, which is also used for deduplication of input files.

+*** IMPORTANT ***
+The tables used by this function are created with a max read & write per-second rate of 5.
+This means that you will be able to accomodate 5 concurrent file uploads per second being managed by ALL input locations which are event sources to this Lambda function.
+If you require more than 5 concurrent invocations/second, then you MUST increase the Read IOPS on the LambdaVerticaBatchLoadConfig table, and the Write IOPS on LambdaVerticaBatches and LambdaVerticaProcessedFiles to the maximum number of files to be concurrently processed by all Configurations.

+Also please NOTE that AWS Lambda only allows 100 concurrent function invocations as of 17 Apr 2015, so more than 100 concurrent files will result in Lambda throttling and there will NOT be any database load done, nor will CloudWatch logs be generated.

+The database password will be encrypted by the Amazon Key Management Service.
+Setup will create a new Customer Master Key with an alias named `alias/LambaVerticaLoaderKey`.

 # Configuration Reference